PiyushBhandari06/WebCrawler-Edzy/README.md

 #IMPORTANT NOTES :<br>

-1. I have not added console logs for the API calls yet; I can add them if required.
+1. I have not added console logs for the API calls yet, I can add them if required.
 Please let me know if you would like that.<br>

 2. I have added detailed console logs for both the /crawl API and the npm run crawl script to clearly indicate execution stages and progress, including logs during the incoming-links build process.<br>